sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/README.md

 "terms": _This is the financial term_ <br>
 "definitions": _This is the definition corresponding to the financial term_ <br>
 "source": _This represents the source from which the term and the definition has been obtained._ <br>
 "assigned_readibility": _This is the manually assigned readability.
-0 means not readable, 1 means readable_<br>
+0 means not readable, 1 means readable._<br>

 **Other Columns:** <br>
 "flesch_reading_ease",	"flesch_kincaid_grade",	"smog_index",	"coleman_liau_index",	"automated_readability_index",	"dale_chall_readability_score",	"difficult_words",	"linsear_write_formula",	"gunning_fog",	"text_standard",	"fernandez_huerta",	"szigriszt_pazos",	"gutierrez_polini",	"crawford",	"gulpease_index",	"osman" <br>